 Siemens, in association with ENGIE’s affiliate Kahrabel FZE, also offered maintenance services for the turbines for a period of 16 years.

 Portland Bolt provided anchor bolts and embedded plates for the project.

 Financing for the combined heat and power plant

-Details of Fadhili gas processing plant
+Fadhili gas processing plant details

-Fadhili gas processing plant is expected to process up to 2.5 billion standard cubic feet a day (SCFD) of non-associated gas, including two billion SCFD of gas from Hasbah offshore gas field and 500 million SCFD of gas from Khursaniyah onshore gas field.
+The Fadhili gas processing plant is expected to process up to 2.5 billion standard cubic feet a day (SCFD) of non-associated gas, including two billion SCFD of gas from Hasbah offshore gas field and 500 million SCFD of gas from Khursaniyah onshore gas field.